-Scott Tubby’s hands have been shaping clay for more than thirty years and painting canvases for most of the past ten.
+Scott Tubby’s hands have been shaping clay for more than forty years and painting canvases full time for fifteen.

 “I feel fortunate to have worked as an artist for most of my life.
 To be able to spend my working days doing something I’m passionate about is a gift.”